junxit/us-congress-bills-115/metadata.md

 - 2018-10-23 — Placed on the Union Calendar, Calendar No. 777.
 - 2018-10-23 — Reported by the Committee on Natural Resources.
 H. Rept.
 115-995.
 - 2018-10-23 — Reported by the Committee on Natural Resources.
 H. Rept.
 115-995.
+- 2018-11-13 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Gosar objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was considered as withdrawn.
+- 2018-11-13 — Considered under suspension of the rules. (consideration: CR H9487-9488)
+- 2018-11-13 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6666.
+- 2018-11-13 — Mr. Gosar moved to suspend the rules and pass the bill.
+- 2018-11-14 — Considered as unfinished business. (consideration: CR H9522)
+- 2018-11-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-11-14 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR 11/13/2018 H9487)
+- 2018-11-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR 11/13/2018 H9487)